 Attention Syracuse University Graduate Students

-The awards are competitive and proposals are judged on the basis of (i) the quality of the proposed project or research, (ii) the organization and thoughtfulness of the proposal, and (iii) the appropriateness and feasibility of the research or project
+The awards are competitive and proposals will be judged on the basis of (i) the quality of the proposed research, (ii) the organization and thoughtfulness of the proposal, and (iii) the appropriateness and feasibility of the research plan in relation

 You may apply for more than one summer grant from the Moynihan Institute, but you will not receive more than one in a given year from the Institute.
 Awards are ranked separately, so if your proposal is accepted by more than one committee, you will be

 These awards are funded by a gift from Samuel V. Goekjian.
 A 1952 graduate of Syracuse University, he spent his career involved in international business and legal issues around the world.
 A member of the Maxwell School Advisory Board, his Summer Research

 funds have supported 249 Goekjian Scholars, helping them to do research in all parts of the world and to follow in his footsteps as they explore, study, and confront global challenges.

 DEADLINE: Thursday, February 22, 2018 at 11:59 pm EST